vertosolutions/CIPHERLOCK/README.md

 - **Secure Randomness**: Uses `os.urandom` and `SystemRandom` for cryptographically secure generation of salts, nonces, and filenames.
 - **File Hiding**: Automatically hides system ID file on supported platforms.
 - **GCM Mode**: Ensures both encryption and verification using AES in Galois/Counter Mode.
+- **File diversification**: Diversifying secured file into .enc and .info files.
+File with .enc extension is main one, and .info is extra information about first one.
+Both are encrypted and one cant be opeene without another
+- It will not open if the file was tampered with too.
+- **Extra security layer**: Generating extra string spread in two files, and files can only be matched if System ID, password, and string matches.
 ---

 ## 🚀 Installation